Partnership Development Grants

 • Although not an absolute requirement, partnerships with individuals in our platform countries in Asia, Africa and South America will be viewed most favorably.
 Initiatives in settings where UM faculty are currently active will be prioritized over settings where there is no UM activity.

-We anticipate announcing award decisions in January of 2024.
+We anticipate the next request for proposals to take place in the spring of 2025.
 Effective start date of funding can be flexible to accommodate travel delays caused by challenges with obtaining visas, etc.

 Questions?
 Please contact Global REACH Administrative Director Tania Piotrowski at [email protected].